wsgan001/notes-to-conquer-the-world/CS 484 Parallel Programming.md

 How many cache misses will result from the following code?
 Assume that N is a multiple of the cache line size w, that the cache is a fully associative LRU cache of size N*w, and that both arrays’ initial addresses are at the start of a cache line. = N^2/w + N/w

 Which of the following has better cache performance?
 Assume that the cache is a fully associative LRU cache of size greater than N*w (where w is the number of words per cache line) and arrays are stored in row major order. i,j

+# Week 3

+- 3.1.1 Vectorization
+  - "Vectorization" (simplified) is the process of rewriting a loop so that instead of processing a single element of an array N times, it processes (say) 4 elements of the array simultaneously N/4 times.
+  - Maybe computations are the same.
+  - Create a vector of flooting point units.
+Cheap, less than 1 square mm on the chip.
+  - The compiler vectorizes code most of the time.
+  - Most compilers create a report.
+  - Get feedback from compiler on why some functions didn't vectorize.

+- 3.1.2 Tools
+  - Performance Counters: PAPI
+  - Used for CPU designers but opened for developers.
+  - Cache hit ratio and similar performance metrics.
+  - (Just) Timer to time things?
+Make sure it's low overhead.

+- 3.1.3 gprof
+  - Profiling = Collect data on execution characteristics.
+  - Get metrics about program execution like RAM, loops, timings, function calls, and more.
+  -